dhokabeatz/dhokabeatz/README.md

 # Hi, I'm _Henry_ <img src="https://i.pinimg.com/originals/10/94/23/109423f76102e5e8f703b70612aaa98b.gif" width="60px" align="middle" />

-## In short, Software Engineering Enthusiast and an Internet Activist with Passion for Everything!
+## In short, Software Engineering Practitioner and an Internet Activist with Passion for Everything!

   Software engineer who is self-taught, meticulous, and erudite and who has a strong commitment to an open, accessible, and responsive online. a proponent and active participant in the open source community. worked with so many people.